 This master's degree prepares students for careers in private and public corporations, consulting firms, government agencies, and applied research institutions.
 Those aspiring to enter the field, practicing professionals, and those planning for graduate training beyond the master's level will find their educational needs accommodated by the flexible nature of the program.

 Applicants are expected to possess social and interpersonal characteristics that will support success in organizational settings.
 Students who give evidence of a mature interest in the application of psychological principles to organizational problems and who hold an undergraduate degree from an accredited college or university are eligible for admission.

 Students who have taken the Graduate Record Examination (GRE) within the past five years are asked to report their scores to the Graduate School.
-In addition to the Graduate School application form, applicants are asked to complete an I/O program questionnaire and submit it directly to the Graduate School.
 For applicants whose native language is not English, TOEFL scores must be reported to the Graduate School.
 ESL certification is also welcomed.